1. Introduction

 4. Simplified risk analysis

 4.1.
-Risk identification (default modeling)
+Risk identification (default modelling)

 It is necessary to use the assets of the library and place them in the analysis.
 If the risk analysis does not contain any assets, follow the instructions below, otherwise go to the next chapter.
-MONARC proposes by default a structure where primary assets (Business) must be placed on the root of the analysis and supporting assets below.
-In order to simplify this step, two groups of assets have been created:

 Modelling